morganstanley/hobbes/doc/en/language/types.rst

 Records
 =======

 Records are a common way to keep closely-associated pieces of data together in functional progamming, and they're often referred to as an "AND" type: a hostport is a host AND a port - and that's it.
-No behaviour, and its identity is simple the two elements.
+No behaviour, and its identity is simply the two elements.

 Record types are similar to structs, with ad-hoc initialisation and type inference: